Yoona8/frontend-curriculum/notes/javascript.md

 const topPosition = element.offsetTop;
 ```
 - inner coordinates of the element not including the border, rounds the value to an integer
+- the distance from where the margin area ends and the padding and content begins
 ```JavaScript
 // readonly integer property
 const innerTop = element.clientTop;